AI wrote this

 What were we talking about?
 Oh yes, the impact of AI on creative work.

-Here’s what I think: Most Junior creative jobs are bound to be replaced by robots and software within a decade.
+Here’s what I think: Most Junior creative jobs will be replaced by robots and software within a decade.

 It's a good thing for the industry.
 We will witness unprecedented levels of productivity, and the work that wins awards today will be the standard of tomorrow.